-Breakfast at the Leaky Cauldron: although Universal appears to market breakfast at the Leaky Cauldron as an exclusive benefit of its Harry Potter vacation package (learn more), the truth is that anyone can walk in and get breakfast.
-Just keep in mind that vacation package guests have the opportunity to make reservations while everyone else is first come, first serve – so there is a slight possibility that, as a walk-in guest, the restaurant could be sold out for breakfast on very busy days.
-That being said, even during the week of Diagon Alley’s grand opening, walk-ins were welcome for breakfast at Leaky Cauldron.
+Breakfast at The Leaky Cauldron: although Universal appears to market breakfast at the eatery as an exclusive benefit of its Harry Potter vacation package (learn more), the truth is that anyone can walk in and get breakfast.
+Just keep in mind that vacation-package guests have the opportunity to make reservations while everyone else is first come, first serve – so there is a slight possibility that, as a walk-in guest, the restaurant could be sold out for breakfast on very busy days.

 After dining to your appetite’s satisfaction, take a moment to grab a photo with the iconic cracked, leaky cauldron itself at the head of the dining room.
 Lift your eyes to the ceiling and gaze at the beautiful wooden beams, which are each capped off with the bust of a magical creature.

-Look around enough, and you’ll even find the (in)famous moving wanted poster of Sirius Black.
+Look around enough, and you’ll even find the (in)famous moving wanted poster for Sirius Black.

-As you make your way for the exit, don’t miss the silly sign that indicates the proper way to exit the Leaky Cauldron!
+As you make your way for the exit, don’t miss the silly sign that indicates the proper way to leave The Leaky Cauldron!

 The Leaky Cauldron – real guest reviews